blackburn32/What-is-Thy-Offering/EVENTS.md

                 base_favor: 2.0,      // Doubles base favor
                 faith_factor: 1.5,    // 50% more favor from faith
                 food_factor: 1.5,     // 50% more favor from food
-                gold_factor: 1.5,     // 50% more favor from gold
+                relics_factor: 1.5,     // 50% more favor from relics
                 decision_bonus: 1.5   // 50% more favor per decision
             },
             "devoted_flock": {